aysi143/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-# More functions and tested loops
+0x04.
+C - More functions, more nested loops